DerGuru/The-Resonant/Chapters/old/04-Part4-01-We_re_going_to_teach.md

 "Does it bother you?" we asked quietly.
 "What we are now?"

 She was quiet for a long moment, fingers tracing patterns on her water glass.
 "I don't know," she finally admitted.
 "Some days I look at you and I see Jason.
 I hear Jason.
 I feel like everything's normal.
 And then you'll do something, or say something, or I'll catch this look in your eye that's just... different.
 Not bad.
 Just different.
 And I remember that you're not just Jason anymore."

+"Like yesterday," she continued, voice softer.
+"You were cooking.
+I said something funny and you laughed—Jason's laugh, I swear—but then you corrected the heat on two burners simultaneously without looking.
+Precise.
+Calculated.
+Jason would've burned one and laughed it off."
+She met our eyes.
+"It's not bad.
+It's just... not entirely him either."

+We felt it.
+The split-second moment she described.
+Jason's impulse to be clumsy, to accept imperfection.
+RAE's need to optimize, to prevent waste.
+The compromise between them that was neither.

+"I'm sorry," we said.

+"Don't be."
+But her smile carried sadness.
+"I just need to learn who 'we' is.
+Not who Jason was, or who I think RAE should be.
+Who you actually are now."

 "We're still here," we said.
 "Jason didn't disappear.
 He's part of us.
 Every memory, every feeling, every—"